 Bradford is defined by its narrow, glacial river valleys, principally the Wharfe and the Aire, and the Worth which flows into the Aire at Keighley.
 Between these are the high ground of Rombalds Moor, Keighley Moor and Haworth Moor.
-Most of these uplands also fall within the South Pennines Special Area of Conversation, and there are proposals for a South Pennines Regional Park to plug the gap in the landscape protection of the uplands between the Peak District and the Yorkshire Dales National Parks.
+Most of these uplands also fall within the South Pennines Special Area of Conservation, and there are proposals for a South Pennines Regional Park to plug the gap in the landscape protection of the uplands between the Peak District and the Yorkshire Dales National Parks.

-Areas to the south and east of Bradford city are also under great environmental pressure from motorways, major roads and associated development corridors, with the proposed South-East Bradford Link Road being a particular concern for CPRE, as it will carve through the remaining open, Green Belt-protected stretch of landscape between Bradford and Leeds.
+Areas to the south and east of Bradford city are also under great environmental pressure from motorways, major roads and associated development corridors, with the proposed South-East Bradford link road being a particular concern for CPRE, as it will carve through the remaining open, Green Belt-protected stretch of landscape between Bradford and Leeds.

 The next stage (regulation 19) is expected later this year.
 CPRE West Yorkshire will review the plan to see any proposed changes to planning policies, allocated housing and employment sites and land designations for open space.

 The most recent round of consultation on the Bradford local plan concluded at the end of March 2021.

 Bradford local plan consultation

 The previous consultation on the Bradford local plan concluded at the end of March 2021.

 We reviewed the plans and formulated our response which was informed by the local knowledge of the network of community groups, interested individuals, and Parish and Town Councils members about proposed site allocations and other significant local developments that will impact their local area.